-Ever had a song or video kept on an iPhone, iPod, or iPad, and wished you could play it on through the speakers and display of an OS X based computer (Mac)?
-Instead of copying the file over to the computer (which may not be allowed because of DRM anyway), you can turn to the free OS X AirPlay receiver to receive the file directly from the iOS device to an OS X computer.
+Ever had a song or video kept on an iPhone, iPod, or iPad, and wished you could play it on through the speakers and display of an OS X based Mac computer?
+Instead of copying the file over to the computer (which may not be allowed because of DRM anyway), you can turn to the free Mac OS X AirPlay receiver to receive the file directly from the iOS device iPhone/iPad to an OS X Mac computer.
 Setting up the Mac as AirPlay OS X receiveris all you need to do.

 Step 3: Set on AirPlay sender and choose the OS X AirPlay receiver you have configured to receive streaming media.

 Once the set up aforementioned is perfectly done, the receiving will proceed quite smoothly.
 Please note that the OS X AirPlay receiver must share the same WiFi with the AirPlay sender.